 Hiking Outfit #5: Windy Hikes

-When I’m hiking on a trail that is a high altitude or has exposed ridges, I consider the possibility of high winds when deciding what to wear hiking.
+When I’m hiking on a trail that is at a high altitude or has exposed ridges, I consider the possibility of high winds when deciding what to wear hiking.

 Generally speaking, fleece and puffy jackets offer warmth but they don’t do much to protect against wind.
 So I like to have an outer shell that is windproof (but ideally, still breathable).